penelopeysm/Lox.jl/README.md

 where `LOX_FILE` is a file containing Lox code, or leave it empty to enter the REPL.

-Some sample Lox programmes are given in the `loxprogs` folder.
+Some sample Lox programmes are given in the `loxprogs` and `aoc2025` folders.

 ## From inside Julia